NoBlackBoxes/BlackBoxes/electrons/README_new.md

 {01}
 - *Video*: [LBB:Electrons:Voltage Divider](https://vimeo.com/625820421)
 - **Task**: Build a voltage divider using two resistors and measure the "divided" voltage level.
 Is it what you epxected?
-Upload a picture of your circuit diagram with voltage and resistor values indicated. *(voltage_divider:photo)*
+Upload a picture of your circuit diagram with voltage and resistor values indicated [photo].

 ## Capacitors